 “Government incentives in the tax code encourage the creation of carbon emissions and thus needlessly waste whatever remaining capacity the atmosphere has to safely absorb greenhouse gases,” he said.

 “Time is of the essence.
 Given enough time virtually any problem can be addressed.
 In risk management, time is a scarce resource.
 It’s when one runs out of time that a risk can turn into a disaster.
 With climate change we do not know how much time we have before the planet’s climatic system is pushed past a catastrophic tipping point, beyond which the consequences would become non-linear and irreversible.”

 Frédéric Samama, head of responsible investment of the largest fund manager in Europe, the $1.8 trillion French-based Amundi, was also one of a handful of experts who gave testimony in front of the US Senate Democrats’ Special Committee on the Climate Crisis, chaired by Senator Brian Schatz.

-His testimony focused on The Green Swan, a book he recently published with authors from the Banque de France, the Bank for International Settlements (BIS), and Columbia University about climate change risks to central banks and regulators.
+His testimony focused on The Green Swan, published with authors from the Banque de France, the Bank for International Settlements (BIS), and Columbia University about climate change risks to central banks and regulators.

 He told the committee that climate change could create some potentially extremely disruptive events that underlie systemic crises and, importantly, he agreed that new models were needed for scenario analysis and stress testing.